jpype-project/jpype/doc/userguide.rst

 Using a debugger
 ----------------

-If there is a crash in the JPype module, it is often necessary to try to get backtrace using a debugger.
-Unfortunately Java make this task a bit complicated.
-As part of its memory handling routine, Java takes of the segmentation fault handler.
-If a fault is triggered to something like a stack requiring additional space, Java handles the exception by allocating addition memory.
-If a fault was triggered by some external source, Java constructs a JVM fault report and then transfers control back to the usual segmentation fault handler.
-In the process this is often corrupt the stack frame.
-The result is that any debugger attempting to unpack the core file will instead get random function addresses.
-This forces the user to start JPype with an interactive debugger.
+If there is a crash in the JPype module, it may be necessary to get a backtrace using a debugger.
+Unfortunately Java makes this task a bit complicated.
+As part of its memory handling routine, Java takes over the segmentation fault handler.
+Whenever the fault is triggered, Java checks to see if it was the result the growth of an internal structure.
+If it was simply a need for additional space, Java handles the exception by allocating addition memory.
+On the other hand, if a fault was triggered by some external source, Java constructs a JVM fault report and then transfers control back to the usual segmentation fault handler.
+Java will often corrupt the stack frame.
+Any debugger attempting to unpack the corrupted core file will instead get random function addresses.

+The alternative is for the user to start JPype with an interactive debugger and execute to the fault point.
 But this option also presents challenges.
-The first action after starting the JVM is a test to see if its segmentation fault handler was installed properly which will trigger the debugger to stop immediately after the JVM starts.
-To avoid this problem debuggers such as gdb must to set to ignore the first segmentation fault.
+The first action after starting the JVM is a test to see if its segmentation fault handler was installed properly.
+Thus it will trigger an intentional segmentation fault.
+The debugger can not recognize the difference between an intentional test and an actual fault, so the test will stop the debugger.
+To avoid this problem debuggers such as gdb must be set to ignore the first segmentation fault.
 Further details on this can be found in the developer guide.

 .. _caller sensitive: